What is Test Automation Framework?

 Test Automation Framework has a lot of benefits, including an increase in efficiency, speed, and test accuracy.

 - It reduces the cost as well and lowers risks also.

 - It maximizes the test coverage and functionality of the application.

 - It also defines the reusability of code.

-- It helps in avoiding the duplication of test cases as well that is used to automate across the platforms.
+- It also helps avoid the duplication of test cases that are used to automate across the platforms.